vmware-archive/knit/README.md

 Optionally you can specify:

-- `--debug - show all of the ouput of the git commands that are being run`
+- `--quiet - suppress all of the ouput of the git commands that are being run`

 ## Running the command
 Run knit like so: